 What are your hopes for the future of the publication?

 We hope that we reach as many people as we can with this first issue so that we can continue this project after we graduate uni.
 We want to continue the conversation on mental health in the music industry with further magazine issues and hope that artists will see us as the go-to to start these conversations.

 A few local artists and other mental health related projects have got in touch with us asking to collaborate and host events with them so that is a huge positive and shows our hard work is definitely paying off and being recognised.
 Raising a lot of money to help Solent Mind would also be another massive achievement.

 The launch event gig went better than any of us anticipated.
 We had more than 40 people turn up, which was amazing.
 Seeing people dance and sing along to the bands at a gig you organised is an amazing feeling.
 We had so many people come up to us on the night congratulating us for what we are doing for the industry and that they would love to get involved with future issues of the mag, and asking if we’d be hosting any more gig nights in the future, which is a huge positive.
 The proceeds from the evening were also donated to Solent Mind.

 On behalf of the whole team, we’d like to say thank you for all the support we have received so far for the mag and to everyone who came to the gig.
-The magazine is still available to purchase online.

 Professor Martin James, Course Leader for BA (Hons) Popular Music Journalism said, "We’re very proud of the highly professional media projects our popular music journalism students produce.
 The Down the Rabbit Hole team have created a fantastic project based on an important subject that's at the forefront of the music industry’s concerns.
 It is a perfect example of the amazing work-ready skills our students gain and would sit happily next to any magazine of the shelves as a highly professional product."